Skip to content

 override_system_prompt bool False If True, overrides the default system prompt completely with the provided system_prompt.

-verbosity Literal[0, 1, 2] 1 Logging verbosity level: 0 = silent (WARNING only), 1 = normal (INFO), 2 = verbose (DEBUG).
+verbosity Literal[0, 1, 2] 1 Logging verbosity level: 0 = silent for standard Agent logs, 1 = normal (INFO), 2 = verbose (DEBUG).

 expose_chat bool True Whether the Agent will expose a chat endpoint for interaction with a UI.